hmchen47/DataScience/ML/ML-Stanford/17-LargeScale.md

   + Differences
     + Rather than waiting to take the parts of all the training examples (batch gradient descent), we look at a single training example and we are making progress towards moving to the global minimum
     + Batch gradient descent (red path)
-    + Stochastic gradient descent (magenta path with a more random-looking path where it wonders around near the global minimum)
+    + Stochastic gradient descent (magenta path with a more random-looking path where it wonders around near the global minimum) not converge ti global minimum but oscillate around it
     + In practice, as long as the parameters close to the global minimum, it’s sufficient (within a region of global minimum)
     + repeat the loop maybe 1 to 10 times depending on the size of training set
     + It is possible even with 1 loop, where your $m$ is large, you can have good parameters